mohd-arham-islam/Rental-Bikes-Demand-Prediction/End-to-End Project Implementation.md

 * Create another subfolder `pipeline` and create `__init__.py`, `train_pipeline.py`, and `predict_pipeline.py` files.
 * Also create `logger.py`, `exception.py`, and `utils.py` files.

+The reason why we use such a structure is to ensure readability and debugging.
+Also code blocks can be reused in different projects.
+It also facilitates collaboration.

 ### Exception File
 In a machine learning project, the `exception.py`` file and custom exceptions are essential for efficient error handling and code maintainability.
 Custom exceptions provide clear, descriptive error messages that aid in debugging and make the code more readable, while separating them into a dedicated file enhances modularity.
 This practice streamlines error management and ensures that issues are handled gracefully, improving the overall reliability of the project.